Bramley Mountain Fire Tower Now Standing Tall!

 The Friends are an all-volunteer 501c3 corporation, formed to restore and reconstruct the Bramley Mountain Fire Tower which was decommissioned by the NYS Department of Environmental Conservation in 1970 and removed in 1975.
 The Friends will also be responsible for managing the tower once returned to the summit of Bramley Mountain, handling any needed maintenance and providing stewards who will staff the tower on weekends from Memorial Day through Indigenous People’s Day, stewards will be present at the summit.
 The stewards will provide Historical information about the tower, Basic outdoor education and Information about the surrounding area.

-Among those agreeing to serve on the Friends’ board of directors are Ann Roberti, who will serve as president.
-Ann shepherded the project through the approval stages with Rick Roberts, who will serve as Vice-President.
-They are joined by Amy Beveridge, David DeForest, Wendell George, Jillienne LaFever, Laurie Rankin, John Sandman, Jeff Senterman and Doug Sluiter.
+Serving on the Friends’ board of directors are Ann Roberti, President, Rick Roberts, Vice-President, Ryan Naatz, Treasurer and John Sandman, Secretary.
+They are joined by Amy Beveridge, Wendell George, Jillienne LaFever, Laurie Rankin, and Jeff Senterman.

 Read more about the Project Participants